scalawithcats/scala-with-cats/src/pages/functors/contravariant-invariant.typ

 we can move beyond functors
 to look at _lenses_ and _optics_.

 Optics are beyond the scope of this book.
+However, the
-However, Julien Truffaut's library [Monocle][link-monocle] provides a great starting point for further investigation.
+#href("https://github.com/optics-dev/Monocle")[Monocle] provides a great
+starting point for further investigation.
 ]